datanav/docs/technical/superoffice-zendesk.rst

 SuperOffice Person to Zendesk Users
 -----------------------------------
-Every SuperOffice Person will be synchronized with a Zendesk Users.
+Before any synchronization can take place, a link between a SuperOffice Person and a Zendesk Users must be established.

+A new Zendesk Users will be created from a SuperOffice Person if it is connected to a SuperOffice Ticket that is synchronized into Zendesk.

 Once a link between a SuperOffice Person and a Zendesk Users is established, it will keep in sync between the two systems, regardless of where it is edited.